irssi/irssi.github.io/_posts/2014-06-10-the-future-of-irssi.markdown

 ### Official IRC Channels

-We are moving the official development and user support channel to `#irssi` on freenode.
-Historically, we have had our official development channel on IRCnet, a social channel on EFnet and a user support channel on freenode, but we realize it makes more sense to keep everything together at freenode.
+We are moving the official development and user support channel to `#irssi` on Libera.Chat.
+Historically, we have had our official development channel on IRCnet, a social channel on EFnet and a user support channel on Libera.Chat, but we realize it makes more sense to keep everything together at Libera.Chat.

 ### Closing Words